chaseruskin/orbit/docs/src/user/creating_targets.md

 The blueprint always collects Verilog, SystemVerilog, and VHDL files.
 These files are encouraged to always be handled by the target script, whether it be for compilation, synthesis, linting, etc.

-1. Open the target script
+1. Open the target script.

-2. Read the blueprint into a variable (`entries`) storing the blueprint's data as a list of 3-element (fileset, library, filepath) tuples
+2. Read the blueprint into a variable (`entries`) storing the blueprint's data as a list of 3-element (fileset, library, filepath) tuples.

 3. Add this code snippet to do some pseudo-processing of the built-in filesets collected from the planning stage:
 ``` python